Home Welcome Reviews Editorials/Press Reference Shopping Mall Links Photo Archive Search Contact

 Colour match on the yellow hydraulic cylinder jackets is just slightly off.

 Posed on a Goldhofer low loader.
+In reality much too heavy for the trailer.

 The Vermeer Manufacturing Company was founded in Iowa USA in 1948 and as the Vermeer Corporation it is now a manufacturer of agricultural and excavation equipment.